Rufe Davis

 Rufus Davidson (December 2, 1908 – December 13, 1974), known as Rufe Davis, was an American actor.
 He appeared in over 30 films between 1937 and 1969, including 14 of the Three Mesquiteers titles.
-Davis played railroad conductor Floyd Smoot on the CBS television series Petticoat Junction from 1963–1968 and in 1970 guest appearances.
+Davis played railroad conductor Floyd Smoot on the CBS television series Petticoat Junction from 1963 to 1968 and in 1970 guest appearances.

 Early life

 Davis was raised on a farm in Vinson, Oklahoma.
 He was one of 12 children.
 He went into show business at the age of 20, adopted the name "Rufe Davis" (though he continued to use his real name in private life) and joined the Weaver Brothers and Elviry vaudeville touring company in 1929.
 He sang and did impressions of animal and train sounds.
 He would continue to perform live throughout his career.
 A 1949 review of his act at the Los Angeles Orpheum says, "Rufe Davis wins mitts with his rural comedy routines, imitations of instruments and train whistles."
 While he was in New York City in the 1930s, Davis was helpful to The Andrews Sisters at the start of their career, lending them money and helping them obtain bookings.